msoulier/pelican_blog/content/pages/resume.rst

 worldwide IPv6 adoption is slow.
 Later in 2011 in 7.1 the bulk of the 7.1 release was finished, enhancing troubleshooting and maintenance or the release, and adding the remote management proxy to the application to permit web-based remote management of Mitel applications.
+One of the features included in the 7.1 release was a web-based tcpdump and traceroute that I designed and implemented.

 In 2012 we continued supporting the 7.1 release, enhancing scaling of SIP trunk deployments for hosted environments, greatly enhanced security in a